TurboGears/Ming/docs/odm.rst

 relations between objects
     Although MongoDB is non-relational, it is still useful to represent relationships between documents in the database.
-The ODM layer in Ming provides the ability to model one-to-many relationships between documents as straightforward properties on Python objects.
+The ODM layer in Ming provides the ability to model relationships between documents as straightforward properties on Python objects.

 The ODM Session